 4. Plaza Beach & Dive Resort

-Plaza Beach & Dive Resort is known for its ultra-spacious rooms and suites, and they also have a shallow house reef steps from a broad beach.
+Plaza Beach & Dive Resort is known for its ultra-spacious guest rooms and suites.
+They also have a shallow house reef with easy access just steps from a broad beach.
 Their dive school is top-notch, too.

 Insider’s Tip: Non-guests can purchase day passes to enjoy their pool and beach area:

 Check prices and availability at Van der Valk Plaza Beach & Dive Resort on Booking.com.